08 / 19

 High-volume water, precisely where it's needed.

-Wet- and dry-riser hydrant systems, jockey-and-main pump rooms, yard hydrants and four-way fire-brigade inlets — designed to NBC, IS 13039 and NFPA 14.4 - 06
+Wet- and dry-riser hydrant systems — one of the three fire families (fire alarm, fire hydrant, fire extinguishers) — jockey-and-main pump rooms, yard hydrants and four-way fire-brigade inlets, engineered to readiness per NBC, IS 13039 and NFPA 14 for consultant and AHJ review.3 - 05

 X-Ray Baggage Scanners